Strata By-Laws

 II.
 Booking and Reservations

-3. Residents must book the Amenity Lounge in advance through the owner’s online portal of the property management company.
+3. Owners must book the Amenity Lounge in advance through the owner’s online portal of the property management company.

 4. Reservations will be accepted on a first-come, first-served basis, with priority given to Strata organized community events.